 15 years for Trusted Trader

-2020 is a year of celebration and milestones for the Trusted Trader scheme, as March 2020 is the 15th anniversary of Dundee Trusted Trader.
+2020 was a year of celebration and milestones for the Trusted Trader scheme, as March 2020 was the 15th anniversary of Dundee Trusted Trader.

-For 15 years the Trusted Trader Scheme has been providing trusted, vetted, reviewed and rated tradespeople, not only to the residents of Dundee, but now right across Scotland.
-13 Scottish local authorities have followed the Dundee model and started their own Trusted Trader Schemes with more schemes being planned.
-We now have over a 900 vetted Trusted Traders across Scotland with a steady stream of new applications daily.
+For 15 years the Trusted Trader Scheme has provided trusted, vetted, reviewed and rated tradespeople, not only to the residents of Dundee, but now right across Scotland.
+13 Scottish local authorities have followed the Dundee model and started their own Trusted Trader Schemes.

 Trusted Trader was started by Dundee Council in 2005 with the mission to combat doorstep selling and cold calling.
 The heart of the scheme is the Code of Practice that businesses must agree to, which provides reassurance and protection to consumers.